ARTsolar photovoltaic modules

 10.11) No other Warranty Unless modified in writing and signed by a senior managing officer of ARTsolar, the Limited Warranty set forth herein is the only express warranty (whether written or oral) applicable to the Products and no one is authorized to restrict, expand or otherwise modify this Limited Warranty.
 No implied warranty will be considered and I confirm that I have waived any common law warranty that I may have had.

 10.12) Miscellaneous If any provision of this Limited Warranty is held invalid, unenforceable or contrary to law then the validity of the remaining provisions of this Limited Warranty shall remain in full force and effect.
-I have carefully read this document and confirm that I understand the document completely.
+I have carefully read this document, and in particular the clauses in red and confirm that I understand the document completely.
 I confirm that I am conducting business with ARTsolar on this basis.
 I have been advised to take independent legal advice before concluding any agreement with ARTsolar.